apache/solr/solr/documentation/src/markdown/index.template.md

 # Apache Solr™ ${project.version} Documentation

-Solr is the popular, blazing fast, open source NoSQL search platform from the Apache Lucene project.
-Its major features include powerful full-text search, hit highlighting, faceted search and analytics, rich document parsing, geospatial search, extensive REST APIs as well as parallel SQL.
-Solr is enterprise grade, secure and highly scalable, providing fault tolerant distributed search and indexing, and powers the search and navigation features of many of the world's largest internet sites.
+Solr is the blazing fast, open source, multi-modal search platform built on Apache Lucene.
+Supporting full-text, vector, faceted, and geospatial search, Solr meets the enterprise, e-commerce, and analytic-search needs of the world's largest organizations, apps, and websites.

 Solr is written in Java and runs as a standalone full-text search server.
 Solr uses the Lucene Java search library at its core for full-text indexing and search, and has REST-like JSON APIs that make it easy to use